 Nonetheless, it may be a good idea to replace the whole roof if you find that some tiles are broken, as it is an indication that the entire roof is aged and has served its time.

 Reasons for just needing a few tiles replaced include if one or two were damaged unexpectedly, perhaps in freak weather conditions or accidental damage to a property.

 How can you calculate the cost of roof tiles?

 When it comes to replacing tiles on a roof, the amount you pay will depend on the ease of access of the roof, what type of bedding the tiles were built on, the type of tiles you have and how many tiles are going o be replaced.

 |Number of tiles to be replaced||Ease of access||Average cost|

 |Up to 5||Tiles easily sourced, no access issues||£170|

 |Up to 5||Roof ladder and cement bedding required||£225|

 What are the reasons for roof tiles to need replacing?

 Roof tiles, as expected, are built with the consideration that they’ll be exposed to wet and harsh weather and constant exposure to the sun.
-However, over the years, a roof tile will develop cracks and faults.
+This is why a roof tile will develop cracks and faults.